gitbls/sdm/Docs/Disk-Encryption.md

 * If you use `--plugin cryptpart`:
   * If you're using a USB keydisk, remember to use `--label` when you create the keydisk or the disk will not automount to unlock an encrypted data partition.
-  * Similarly, Be sure to provide that label to the `cryptpart` plugin argument `keydisk-id` as `LABEL=<mylabel>`. `LABEL` must be capitalized.
+  * Similarly, Be sure to provide that label to the `cryptpart` plugin argument `keydisk-id` as `LABEL=<mylabel>`. `LABEL` must be capitalized exactly as shown.
   * Use `journalctl` to watch for log entries generated by cryptpart.
 If all goes well, there'll be a log entry saying you should reboot.
 When you do, you'll see the newly-created partition.
   * Be patient.
 It can take several minutes for cryptpart to complete.
 Don't reboot until it's done.
   * cryptpart won't run unless a copy of your key is available immediately after you boot your newly-burned SD card.
-As shown in the example above, one way to make that happen is to use `--plugin copyfile:from=/root/some-big-uuid.lek|to=/delete-me|mkdirif` to put a copy of the key on the SD card, and specify `keyfile=/delete-me/some-big-uuid.lek` to cryptpart.
+As shown in the example above, one way to make that happen is to use `--plugin copyfile:from=/root/some-big-uuid.lek|to=/root|mkdirif` to put a copy of the key on the SD card, and specify `keyfile=/root/some-big-uuid.lek` to cryptpart.
-  * Specify a filesystem type of `none` to parted, and specify the filesystem type you want to cryptpart.
+  * Specify a filesystem type of `none` to parted, and specify the filesystem type you want to use to `cryptpart`.
   * If you unlock a partition using a USB key, sdm doesn't automatically unmount that USB key.
-It's safe to just unplug it without unmounting it first.
+It's mounted read-only so it's safe to just unplug it without unmounting it first.
-* You must have a network connection when you run `sdm --customize`, and you must also have a network connection during "Second Boot" because sdm-cryptconfig may need to install `lz4`.
+* You must have a network connection when you run `sdm --customize`, and you must also have a network connection during "Second Boot" because sdm-cryptconfig may need to install additional packages.
 * You will not see any error messages that sdm-cryptconfig might produce at second-boot time, although they are in the system journal, so this can be difficult to debug.
 This is not true, however, if sdm-cryptconfig is run interactively.

 * Be careful when you use the parted burn-plugin with `no-expand-root=y`.
 The latter will override any value you may have specified with `rootexpand=nnnn`.

-* If you need to erase an SD card, use `parted /dev/sda mklabel msdos`.
+* If you need to erase an SD card, use `parted /dev/sdX mklabel msdos`.
 Some versions of `rpi-imager` are known to create an invalid MBR partition block.

 * When you're running a customize or a burn, you'll gradually learn which error messages indicate a problem, and which ones can be ignored.

-* If you're using `--plugin apps:remove`
-  * List all your removes before you start adding packages.
-  * For more control over when the `apt autoremove` occurs, you can use `--plugin sdm.phaseops:ops=apt-autoremove` right after your last `apps` plugin `remove`
-    * This will ensure that as much free space as possible is available for subsequent steps.

 * If you're using Btrfs, consider adding `kernel=kernel8.img` to your config.txt file.
 Btrfs support for the -2712 kernel is marked as experimental.